 Additionally, if you have grown so used to having a negative person around, constantly undermining you, you tend to overlook their influence in your life.

-Being surrounded by people who only see why something won’t work, is too expensive, is too risky, is too difficult, or pointless is dangerous.
+Being surrounded by people who only see why something won’t work, is too expensive, is too risky, is too difficult, or pointless or dangerous.
 If you keep on hearing the bad things about something, you tend to imbibe this negativity.
 You start mirroring this kind of attitude as well.

 What you want around you is somebody who will help you think of a solution rather than wallow with you in the problem.
 You need a reason to move forward and not a reason to sit down and stop.